 Returning to his hometown, Los Angeles, in 1978, Jon continued work for television and commercial clients.
 He was producer, director, writer on seven HBO specials, including "Whodunit?," "Scandals," "Spies" and "Real Detectives," among others.
 He received Emmys for two public television series, "Turning Points" and "The Los Angeles History Project," developed in association with KCET.

-Recent history-based documentaries and television specials include a 7-part series for Turner Classic Movies entitled "Moguls and Movie Stars: A History of Hollywood." (www.tcm.com/moguls), which was nominated for three Emmy Awards; also, the PBS documentary, "Chicano Rock!
-The Sounds of East Los Angeles," winner of the 2009 Best Documentary at the Reel Rasquache Festival of the U.S. Latino Experience in Film and Art; a four-part PBS series, "The Port of Los Angeles: A History;" "With Heart and Hand: The Restoration of the Gamble House," and "At Issue: Immigration."

-Jon's latest project is a new book, Screening Reality: How Real World Moviemakers Reimagined America, to be published by Bloomsbury Press.

-Jon was a three-term president of the International Documentary Association, during which he founded the First International Documentary Congress in association with the Academy of Motion Picture Arts and Sciences.
-He is a member of the Directors Guild of America and the Writers Guild of America, West.

-Version 12 | Returning to his hometown, Los Angeles, in 1978, Jon continued work for television and commercial clients.
-He was producer, director, writer on seven HBO specials, including "Whodunit?," "Scandals," "Spies" and "Real Detectives," among others.
-He received Emmys for two public television series, "Turning Points" and "The Los Angeles History Project," developed in association with KCET.

 Recent history-based documentaries and television specials include a seven hour series for Turner Classic Movies entitled "Moguls and Movie Stars: A History of Hollywood." (www.tcm.com/moguls), which was nominated for three Emmy Awards; also, the PBS documentary, "Chicano Rock!
 The Sounds of East Los Angeles," winner of the 2009 Best Documentary at the Reel Rasquache Festival of the U.S. Latino Experience in Film and Art; a four-part PBS series, "The Port of Los Angeles: A History;" "With Heart and Hand: The Restoration of the Gamble House," and "At Issue: Immigration."

 Jon's latest project is a new book, Screening Reality: How Real World Moviemakers Reimagined America, to be published by Bloomsbury Press.

 Jon was a three-term president of the International Documentary Association, during which he founded the First International Documentary Congress in association with the Academy of Motion Picture Arts and Sciences.
 He is a member of the Directors Guild of America and the Writers Guild of America, West.